Milos is a stunning volcanic Greek island and is the south-westernmost island in the Cyclades group.

 You can also spice up your holidays with a sea kayak day trip!
 These guided day trips are one of the most fun activities to experience the island.

 During afternoon hours, take a walk in Mandrakia, the colorful and charming small fishing village above the water, where the old port of Ancient Milos used to be.

 What makes this little town special is its cave-like structures (sirmata) that are used to store boats.

 Among the most traditional and picturesque villages on Milos, Klima is a fishing village surrounded by colorful traditional fishermen houses and shops on the beach.

 Plaka village is the capital of the Greek island.
-It is situated on a hill above the port, offering a magnificent view of the sea and Cycladic architecture with whitewashed houses, balconies full of flowers, colorful doors and windows.
-Archaeological and folk museums and old churches can also be seen in this wonderful village.
+It is situated on a hill above the port, offering a magnificent view of the sea and Cycladic architecture with whitewashed houses, balconies full of flowers, colorful doors, and windows.
+Archeological and folk museums as well as old churches can also be seen in this wonderful village.

-Built on the hill of Prophet Elias in the 13th century, the Venetian Castle of Milos is located in the northwest of the island.
+Built on the hill of Prophet Elias in the 13th century, the Venetian Castle of Milos is located in the northwestern part of the island.
 At the time, proceedings of the castle were used to protect the citizens from pirate attacks.

 Today, it offers visitors a view of exceptional beauty in the bay of the island and a breathtaking sunset, which will reward the effort that it took to climb to the top.

-Also, going up to Castro will give you the opportunity to visit the church of Panagia Thalassitra and the church of Virgin Mary or Virgin Skiniotissa.
+Going up to Castro will also give you the opportunity to visit the church of Panagia Thalassitra and the church of the Virgin Mary or Virgin Skiniotissa.